-Claim: Photographs show an infant girl with a second head.
+Claim: Photographs show an infant Egyptian girl with a second head.

-Origins: The image displayed above is a real photograph of a 10-month-old Egyptian girl named Manar Maged who was born with craniopagus parasiticus, a very rare birth defect that develops when an embryo starts to split into identical twins but does not complete the process.
+Origins: The images displayed above are real photographs of a 10-month-old Egyptian girl named Manar Maged who was born with craniopagus parasiticus, a very rare birth defect that develops when an embryo starts to split into identical twins but does not complete the process.
 Often the second, undeveloped twin forms as an extra limb or trunk, but in Magar's extremely unusual case it formed as a second head attached to her skull.
 The twin could blink and smile but was not capable of independent life.

 "Manar is bonding well with her mother," Alfy said.

 Doctors have said Manar's case was extremely rare and just surviving the operation was a big achievement.